 This wide range of instruments makes this aircraft ideal for IMC training and operations, and the cruise speed and long range tanks provide excellent touring capability.
 In this year I flew more hours than I’ve ever done before, flying to France for the first time, Newquay on the first weekend away in a light aircraft and an intense IFR flying day to Jersey, in the Channel Islands.

-I have since logged over 200 hours of flying with well over 300 landings and visited places as far as Newquay, the Channel Islands, and France.
+Since completion of the Instrument Rating, I have logged over 320 hours of flying with well over 380 landings and visited Belgium, France & Germany.